kumahq/kuma-website/WRITING-DOCUMENTATION.md

 ## Diagrams

-We are moving diagrams to [Google slides](https://docs.google.com/presentation/d/1qvIKeYfcuowrHW1hV9fk9mCptt3ywroPBUYFjMj9gkk/edit#slide=id.g13d0c1ffb72_0_67).
+The team is moving diagrams to [Google slides](https://docs.google.com/presentation/d/1qvIKeYfcuowrHW1hV9fk9mCptt3ywroPBUYFjMj9gkk/edit#slide=id.g13d0c1ffb72_0_67).
 Instructions are in the first slide.
-If write access is required ask one of the maintainer.
+Ask a maintainer to get write access.

 ## Cutting a new release